-Promethean's global Product Quality objectives are working with our supplier/business partners to continually improve product/ processes to ensure that very high standards, in terms of Quality, Cost and Delivery (QCD) performance, are achieved.
+Promethean's commitment to a continual improvement in our processes and products is a pillar of our business strategy.
+Maintaining quality and achieving customer satisfaction are mutual goals of both Promethean and our Suppliers.
+To achieve these objectives, Promethean's global Quality Assurance is working with our supplier/business partners to continually improve product/ processes to ensure that very high standards, in terms of Quality, Reliability, Cost and Delivery (QCD) performance, are achieved.

-The overall responsibilities include ensuring that Quality Assurance principles are built into the supplier/business partners new product release and product life cycle processes; whilst also ensuring that they maintain ISO 9001 quality management and other relevant standards.
+The overall responsibilities include ensuring that Quality Assurance principles are built into the supplier/business partners new product release and product life cycle processes; driving a culture of continual improvement whilst also ensuring that they maintain ISO 9001 Quality Management System certification, compliance and other relevant standards.